 For now though, I’m so excited to share about Leo’s Espresso, a cafe that I was planning to visit since I heard about it and have added to my list of faves.
 They are actually most known for their drinks featuring the most adorable 3D coffee foam art, but I was so happy to discover that beyond the gimmick, the cafe is actually a comfortable and (at certain times) quiet hangout.
 While this may be standard in other cities, in Hong Kong, space and some quietness is quite a luxury, especially so to me. ;)

-*Please note + update*: All photos and details in this post are referring to Leo’s Espresso first branch in Kwai Chung, which has been sold and is now running under another name.
-You can now find Leo’s Espresso and their 3D coffees in Tsim Sha Tsui (details at the end of post).
+*Please note + update*: All photos and details in this post are referring to the first Leo’s Espresso branch in Kwai Chung, which has been sold and is now running under another name.
+You can still find Leo’s Espresso and their 3D coffees in Sheung Wan in early 2020. (details at the end of post).

 I heard about this cafe some time ago on Instagram and how could I resist checking out a place that sells such cute coffee?
 The only reason it took me so long to visit is because this cafe is located in Kwai Chung (in the New Territories), which is pretty far from where I am.
 Anyway, I finally visited in the summer and I’m so glad I did!
 I’ll start with the 3D drinks, shall I?